 Etsy is not required to issue a VAT invoice to buyers for orders meeting these specifications.

 For orders placed through PayPal, Etsy sends the VAT collected to the seller as a part of the payment.
 Etsy adds the tax to the seller’s Etsy statement so that we can remit the tax to Norwegian Tax Authority.

 For orders being shipped to Norway from overseas where Etsy has applied VAT on the orders, Etsy sellers must include Etsy Ireland’s Norwegian tax (VOEC) number, 2021137, on the outside of their packages and on the customs slip, and provide it to the carrier service.

 Learn more about VOEC numbers for packages sent to Norway.

 There may also be additional information required for the customs forms on these packages.
 Review the Norwegian Tax Authority’s website to learn what information to include.

 As a seller, if you don’t meet the requirements for Etsy to collect VAT, the buyer may be charged VAT again at the time of delivery.
 The buyer will then need to pay the VAT at customs along with additional handling fees that the carrier may apply.

 Etsy will not collect VAT where the items being imported into Norway are valued at more than 3,000 NOK.
 Sellers may need to add additional information to the customs forms on these packages and there may be additional taxes payable on import.
 Etsy will not apply VAT to transactions where the goods are located in Norway.
 Please contact your tax advisor regarding any tax obligations.

-As of January 1, 2021, Etsy collects VAT from buyers on orders that meet the following criteria:
+Etsy collects VAT from buyers on orders that meet the following criteria: